17 Recipes Full of Probiotic-Rich Foods to Start Making | Yuri Elkaim

 Almond Milk Kefir - Linda Wagner

-Kefir is rich in probiotics, vitamins, and minerals, and can boost your immune system function.
-Make this non-dairy almond milk kefir to add to smoothies, drizzle on fresh fruit, or enjoy as is.
+Kefir is a nutritional powerhouse filled with probiotics, an array of vitamins, and essential minerals, all of which work together to bolster your immune system function.
+Embark on making this delightful non-dairy almond milk kefir at home.
+It’s the perfect addition to enhance your smoothies, a beautiful drizzle on fresh fruit, or simply to enjoy on its own.

 8. Kimchi